or

 Synopsis

-mcp-hangar status [OPTIONS] [PROVIDER]
+mcp-hangar status [OPTIONS] [MCP_SERVER]

 Arguments